Virus ancestry could help predict next pandemic

 Virus family history could help scientists identify which strains have potential to become the so-called Disease X that causes the next global pandemic.

-Researchers hoped to better understand the potential source of Disease X, a generic term used by the World Health Organization to represent a hypothetical, unidentified pathogen that could pose a significant threat to people.
+Disease X is the generic term used by the World Health Organization to represent a hypothetical, unidentified pathogen that could pose a significant threat to people.